 Scientific Abstracts

-Lead Author: Clinical Management (review from Clinical Development) for products in development; CSPV Medical Safety Operations/Physician for products marketed.
+Lead Author: Clinical Management (review from Clinical Development) for products in development; GPV Medical Safety Operations/Physician for products marketed.

 No presentations relevant to [product name] were made during the reporting period.

 OR

 Provide PDFs of the abstracts/manuscripts and upload to Report Appendix folder in GEPIC, or provide pathways for approved manuscripts, and notify the Aggregate Reporting Associate and notify the Aggregate Reporting Associate